FluegelsApps/iot-utilities/docs/setup_welcome.md

 ### Bluetooth Advertising

 The app allows the configuration and sending of supported BLE advertisements, e.g. iBeacon or Eddystone, via the smartphone's BLE radio.

-## App requirements
+## Requirements

-- Smartphone with Wi-Fi & BLE radio
+- Wi-Fi network connection
-- Android 8.0 or higher
 - Aruba 3xx or 5xx series access points with integrated BLE or BLE/ZigBee radio
 - AOS/Aruba Instant version 8.7.0.0 or higher

----

-**This app has been started as part of a student internship and is developed, published and supported as a leisure activity in collaboration with an Aruba employee.
-This app is not an official product of Aruba, a Hewlett Packard Enterprise (HPE) company.**

----